Table of Contents

 Certainly, DJI wins in terms of control range over Yunnec, allowing about 5 times higher distance flights.
 Anyway, in most countries, it is illegal to fly over the sight of view.

-The only difference between the Phantom 3 Advanced and Phantom 3 Professional is the camera.
-While the Professional edition features an Ultra HD 4K camera just like the Yuneec Q500 4K, the Advanced has an “only” 2.7K camera.
+The only difference between the Phantom 3 Advanced and the Phantom 3 Professional is the camera.
+While the Professional edition features an Ultra HD 4K camera, just like the Yuneec Q500 4K, the Advanced has an “only” 2.7K camera.

-In order to obtain the best field of view, both models allow to remotely tilt the camera up or down.
-In order to pan just turn the quadcopter around its axis.
+To obtain the best field of view, both models allow to remotely tilt the camera up or down.
+To pan just turn the quadcopter around its axis.

 While both cameras feature 1/2.3″ image sensors, the Yuneec’s CGO3 has a slightly wider lens (115°) compared to the 94° of the DJI Phantom 3 series.

-Thanks to the included CGO SteadyGrip, the Yuneec’s camera goes beyond the aerial filming allowing to use the camera on the ground just like the DJI Osmo.
+Thanks to the included CGO SteadyGrip, the Yuneec’s camera goes beyond aerial filming, allowing to use the camera on the ground just like the DJI Osmo.

 Thanks to the DJI GO App you can share the Phantom’s live video feed in real-time with your friends through YouTube and Facebook.

-BTW, good to know that both cameras allow recovering unfinished videos due to power OFF before you stop the recording.
+BTW, it is good to know that both cameras allow for recovering unfinished videos due to powering OFF before you stop the recording.

-As I previously mentioned, due to its large size the Yuneec is less fast and agile than the DJI Phantom 3.
-This is not a big disadvantage because you probably won’t race with this Yuneec and for aerial filming, the gentle acceleration is just perfect.
-The resulted videos are very smooth and steady.
+As I previously mentioned, due to its large size, the Yuneec is less fast and agile than the DJI Phantom 3.
+This is not a big disadvantage because you probably won’t race with this Yuneec, and for aerial filming, the gentle acceleration is just perfect.
+The resulting videos are very smooth and steady.

 Contrary to my expectations, being bigger and heavier, Yuneec has better flight autonomy.
-It allows about 2 minutes longer flights over the DJI Phantom 3.
+It allows for about 2-minute longer flights over the DJI Phantom 3.

 Certainly, for those who are interested in long-distance flights, the Phantom 3 is their model.
 It has a much longer control range than the Yuneec.